projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ACRN High-Level Design Overview
 ###############################

-ACRN is an open source reference hypervisor (HV) that runs on top of Intel platforms (APL, KBL, etc.) for heterogeneous scenarios such as the Software-defined Cockpit (SDC), or the In-vehicle Experience (IVE) for automotive, or HMI & real-time OS for industry.
+ACRN is an open-source reference hypervisor (HV) that runs on top of :ref:`Intel platforms <hardware>` for heterogeneous scenarios such as the Software-defined Cockpit (SDC), or the In-vehicle Experience (IVE) for automotive, or HMI & real-time OS for industry.
 ACRN provides embedded hypervisor vendors with a reference I/O mediation solution with a